Baltimore City Fire Department, Division of Emergency Medical Services

 the appropriate EMS district officer via email or phone if changes are necessary to the ride along schedule.

 Ride A Long Attire

-Contact Dr. Alex Torres, the EMS Elective Director, with additional questions or concerns.
+Contact the Baltimore City EMS Medical Directors with any additional questions or concerns!